Skip to main content

 Youth appeal Higher (flavours, coolness factor) Moderate (less visible, no vapour)

-Long-term lung effects Unknown (e-cigarettes <15 years old) Negligible (no inhalation)
+Long-term lung effects Unknown (e-cigarettes <15 years old) No direct inhalation exposure

-Bottom line: ZYN avoids inhalation of propylene glycol and glycerol, reducing respiratory risk compared to vaping.
+Bottom line: ZYN avoids inhalation of propylene glycol and glycerol, changing the respiratory exposure compared with vaping.
 However, both carry nicotine's systemic effects.
+For a full head-to-head, read nicotine pouches vs vaping.

 Youth Concerns: Why Adolescent Use Is Problematic